Posted on: Apr 28, 2023Jordyn Rowntree

 Whether it is a traditional core aeration or a liquid aeration, this is a key service to have done annually.
 This service allows for air, water, and nutrients to reach deeper into the soil which results in a strong root system and healthier grass.

 4. Apply a Thin Layer of Soil

-By applying a thin layer of top soil to your grass, you can address uneven terrain and bare spots in your yard.
-However, always use a high grade of soil and improve the overall soil quality without negatively impacting the turf below.
+By applying a thin layer of topsoil to your grass, you can address uneven terrain and bare spots in your yard.
+However, always use a high grade of the soil and improve the overall soil quality without negatively impacting the turf below.

 It’s quality over quantity when it comes to watering your grass.
 Rather than lightly sprinkling several times over, instead, soak grass once a week so that water is applied deeply to your grassroots.
 Always remember, mother nature does a lot of watering for us in the Spring.
 So it is good to keep track of the weather to make sure your lawn doesn’t get too thirsty.

 6. Cut High

-By cutting your lawn high to a height of 6 to 8 centimeters (2.5 to 3 inches), you can promote growth, stop weeds and pests from infiltrating your grass.
+By cutting your lawn high to a height of 6 to 8 centimeters (2.5 to 3 inches), you can promote growth, and stop weeds and pests from infiltrating your grass.

 7. Apply a Spring Fertilizer

 After our long, sometimes harsh winters your lawn will be hungry as it comes out of dormancy.
 This spring fertilizer should contain high nitrogen counts to ensure that it is getting the nutrients early to be able to grow stronger as the weather gets warmer.